Python API#

 True

-, instead of returning just a dated tree sequence, return a tuple of(dated_ts, posteriors)
+, instead of just a dated tree sequence, return a tuple of(dated_ts, fit)

 True

 , return the log marginal likelihood from the inside algorithm in addition to the dated tree sequence.
-Ifreturn_posteriors
+Ifreturn_fit

 is alsoTrue